-When you sleep in on your stomach, your head and neck need are turned, in order to be able to breathe.
-This position puts pressure on your neck and spine and overtime can turn into regular pain.
+- This forces your head and neck into an unnatural position in order for you to breathe.
+This particular position applies pressure to your neck and spine.
+Over the course of time, this can turn into regular pain.

 You sleep in a fetal position.

-This position may also affect your ability to breathe, if you’re not getting enough oxygen, your are typically breathing harder than necessary.
+- This position may actually affect your ability to breathe.
+When you do not get enough oxygen, you are generally breathing harder than necessary.